cedagbo/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-Creation of a web app that allows users to see the weather forecast for cities of their choosing
+Creation of a web app that allows users to see the weather forecast for cities of their choosing.

 ## Contents
 * User Story